Have you considered experimenting with writing in your math class this year? It seems that math journals are a growing fad, and for good reason:

 Math journal entries can be as simple as class notes, or they can be research projects that take hours of experimentation and pondering.
 Students may use the journal to store their thoughts as they work several days to solve a challenge problem of the week, or they might jot down quick reflections about what they learned in today’s math class.

 Here are some links to get you started on writing a math journal.
-I have also added these to my math resources page.

 Math Journaling in General

 Logistics of Math Journals: Frequently Asked Questions (pdf 105KB)

 Tips for using math journals in the classroom, by the authors of this math journaling lesson for grades 3-5.